dbwest/ezminingrig/README.md

 # ezminingrig

 An easy way to get started Mining and learn about mining with a GPU.
+This will be outdated after 2021

 ## BOM
 - Physical